Dhruv-develop/urban-transport-sql-analysis/README.md

 This project analyzes urban transportation system data using SQL to extract meaningful insights about commuter behavior, route usage, vehicle efficiency, and revenue patterns.

-The database simulates a public transportation network (Metro & Bus) and demonstrates how relational databases and SQL analytics can support operational and business decision-making.
+The database simulates a public transportation network (Metro & Bus) and demonstrates how relational databases and SQL analytics support operational and business decision-making.

 This project is part of my Data Science learning journey, focusing on: